Claiming Rescission Remedy Involves Voiding of Unconscionable Contract TransactionsPage last modified: January 01 2023

 As stated by McCamus, supra, it is not necessary for a plaintiff to establish that the misrepresentation was the sole inducement for acting and it matters not if the misrepresentation was only one of several factors contributing to the plaintiff’s decision.
 See Sidhu Estate v.
 Bains (1996), 1996 CanLII 3332 (BC CA), 25 B.C.L.R.
 (3d) 41 at paras 35-36; Kripps v.
 Touche Ross & Co.
 (1997), 1997 CanLII 2007 (BC CA), 89 B.C.A.C.
 288 (C.A.) at paras.
 102-103; NBD Bank, Canada v.
 Dofasco Inc. (1999), 1999 CanLII 3826 (ON CA), 46 O.R.
 (3d) 514 (C.A.) at para 81.

 Rescission remedy involves the voiding from inception of a contractual relationship by restoring the parties back into a position as if the contractual relationship failed to ever exist.
-A rescission claim may be granted when a party to the contract was materially induced into a contractual relationship via misrepresentations.
+A claim for rescission may be granted where a party to the contract was induced to enter into the contract by wrongful statements issued by the other party.